dyh/unbox_use_detectron2_model_in_cpp_of_caffe2/README.md

 8. About sample images and annotation files

     > The python_project/images/train directory already contains sample images and annotation files.
-You can refer to this video about Mask R-CNN annotation:
+You can refer to this video on how to make this annotation JSON file:

     - [youtube](https://www.youtube.com/watch?v=u4YpOLUxE9E)
     - [bilibili](https://www.bilibili.com/video/BV1DT4y1F7yG)